alexlemmons/DataViz_Final_Project/Classmate_Projects.md

 ## April 20

 Grace- Working on a blog about water contaminant concentration in California.
 Trying to figure out the maps and the actual blog part.
 Current map looks quite abstract.

+## April 25

+Alyssa - Working with MLB salary data.
+Compares salary against position density and team.
+Has this really cool way to change themes in the app.
+Looking to add something else but doesn't exactly know what yet.